JaGoLi/libreboot-repo/docs/gnulinux/grub_cbfs.md

 how to actually make our system *use* the new GRUB configuration file to boot.

 ### Without Re-Flashing the ROM

+**Note: This will only work on startup with non-FDE setups, as password is required to access an encrypted drive**

 To change the GRUB Configuration that our system uses, without having to re-flash the ROM, we need to take our **grubest.cfg** file, rename it to **libreboot\_grub**;
 this is because that, by default, GRUB in Libreboot is configured to scan all partitions on